amksperling/RailGunDuckies/README.md

 - All required modes and features specified:

-	- The application should run forver (tested > 5 hours on).
+	- The application should run forever (tested > 5 hours on).

 	- The duck and gun are drawn using GL Display Lists

-	- Beauty Modes for the duck, gun an balloon
+	- Beauty Modes for the duck, gun and balloon
 		- All objects are properly lit with one white light.
 		- All objects slowly rotate in order to be easily observed.